Shapoor Zadran

-Shapoor Zadran (born 8 July 1987) is an Afghan cricketer who currently plays for the national cricket team.
-He is a left-arm fast-medium bowler.
+Shapoor Zadran (8 July 1987 – 7 July 2026) was an Afghan cricketer who played for the national cricket team.
+He was a left-arm fast-medium bowler.

 Early life

-Zadran was born on 8 July 1987 in Logar Province, Afghanistan.
+Zadran was born in Logar Province, Afghanistan on 8 July 1987.
 He was a refugee in Peshawar, Pakistan, where he started playing cricket along with Mohammad Nabi, Asghar Stanikzai, and Dawlat Zadran.

 Domestic career

 Zadran made his debut for Afghanistan against Chitral in the 2003/4 Inter-District Senior Tournament.
 His international debut for the side came against Oman in the 2004 ACC Trophy.
 Zadran also represented Afghanistan in the 2006 ACC Trophy, playing a single match against Bahrain, in the final which Afghanistan lost by 3 wickets.

-In 2007, he made his List-A debut for Badureliya Cricket Club in against Chilaw Marians Cricket Club in Sri Lanka, playing a single match for the club in the 2007/8 Premier Limited Overs Tournament.
+In 2007, he made his List-A debut for Badureliya Cricket Club against Chilaw Marians Cricket Club in Sri Lanka, playing a single match for the club in the 2007/8 Premier Limited Overs Tournament.

 In 2007 he made his Twenty20 debut for Afghanistan in the 2007 ACC Twenty20 Cup against Qatar, playing 3 matches in the tournament, including in the final against Oman which ended in a tie.

-Zadran was part of the rapidly rising Afghan team that from 2008 to 2009 won the World Cricket League Division Five, Division Four and Division Three, thus promoting them to Division Two and allowing them to partake in the 2009 ICC World Cup Qualifier, where they gained ODI status.
+He was part of the rapidly rising Afghan team that from 2008 to 2009 won the World Cricket League Division Five, Division Four and Division Three, thus promoting them to Division Two and allowing them to partake in the 2009 ICC World Cup Qualifier, where they gained ODI status.

 In 2009, Zadran made his first-class debut for Afghanistan in the Intercontinental Cup against a Zimbabwe XI in which Afghanistan drew the match.